umerfarooq111/Smart-SocialMedia-Agent/README.md

 In social media management and customer support, traditional systems rely on static keyword blocklists and rigid decision trees.
 These legacy systems struggle with nuance, sarcasm, complex sentiment, product database integration, and multi-step action planning.

-**CommentAnalyzer** addresses this by deploying an **Autonomous ReAct (Reasoning + Acting) Agent**.
+**Customer Support Agent** addresses this by deploying an **Autonomous ReAct (Reasoning + Acting) Agent**.
 The agent treats customer support and moderation as an interactive reasoning problem:
 1. It analyzes comments and queries contextually.
 2. It autonomously determines whether to query product databases or moderate social media content.
 3. It selects and invokes appropriate tools dynamically in sequence (e.g., searching PostgreSQL databases, analyzing sentiment, drafting support replies, purging abusive content, or escalating security threats to human moderators).